ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 A VMware validated solution is a technically validated implementation that is built and tested by VMware and VMware partners to help you resolve common business use cases.
 VMware validated solutions are operational, cost-effective, performant, reliable, and secure.

 Each solution contains a detailed design, implementation, and operational guidance.
 The following information provides a summary of the validated solutions on your {{site.data.keyword.vcf-vpc}} instance with some {{site.data.keyword.cloud}} specific design and installation considerations and notes.

+If you are provisioning VMware Aria® Suite components with Lifecycle Manager, review the following changes for VMware Aria® Suite v8.18 and later.
+{: important}

+1. You must download all product support packs and their product and patch binary files from the [Broadcom Support Portal](https://support.broadcom.com/web/ecx){: external}.
+To do that, contact {{site.data.keyword.cloud_notm}} Support and provide the list of binary files that you need with their version details.
+For more information about product and version support, see [VMware Product Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability){: external}.

+2. Before you deploy the Aria Suite Lifecycle components to Lifecycle Manager, upload the binary files provided by {{site.data.keyword.cloud_notm}} Support.

+3. In VMware Aria Suite Lifecycle, map the binary files to each VMware Aria Suite product.
+For more information, see [Configure product binaries](https://docs.vmware.com/en/VMware-Aria-Suite-Lifecycle/8.18/lifecycle-install-upgrade-manage/GUID-2C93EB0A-055C-4897-A764-77FC73EFE992.html){: external}.

 ## Identity and Access Management for {{site.data.keyword.vcf-vpc-short}}
 {: #vpc-vcf-deploy-vvs-iam}